mattwarkentin/rmd-separate-reflists/README.md

 # Usage

 The usage is straightforward, simply write your document in the `Rmd` file as you usually would.
-In YAML header, you may custom-define any reference categories you like, and assign the `BibTeX` IDs to the various categories.
+In the YAML header, you may custom-define any reference categories you like, and assign the `BibTeX` IDs to the various categories.
 IDs can belong to multiple categories, if you would like them to show up in multiple reference lists.